divine-ray/nuclear-waffle/README.md

-# fictional-waffle-of-mass-destruction
+# name of this thing is pending
-Awful and painful ninecraft modpack with [GregTech](https://github.com/GregTech6/gregtech6), [RotaryCraft](https://github.com/ReikaKalseki/RotaryCraft), the [Nuclear Tech Mod](https://github.com/HbmMods/Hbm-s-Nuclear-Tech-GIT), and others
+Awful and painful minecraft modpack with [GregTech](https://github.com/GregTech6/gregtech6), [RotaryCraft](https://github.com/ReikaKalseki/RotaryCraft), the [Nuclear Tech Mod](https://github.com/HbmMods/Hbm-s-Nuclear-Tech-GIT), and others

+### minecraft version: 1.7.10
- currently under development, recently started minecraft version: 1.7.10 aims to cross over the larger tech mods heavily tweaked progression, likely, uuuh
+ **currently under development, recently started**

+- aims to cross over the larger tech mods
+  - above, NTM, GT, RotaryCraft
+  - we also have the mainline mods like enderIO, thermal, applied energistics but they are more of aiding
+- heavily tweaked
+- progression, likely, uuuh
+- its supposed to go on a semi-public server, if you want in, ask on [discord](https://discord.gg/NTYMgvZeM7)

+beware of the memes